MDK-Packs/Documentation/Porting_to_Custom_Hardware/README.md

 ## Configure in STM32CubeMX

-Before continuing, you need to remove the previously generated files by STM32CubeMX.
-Afterwards, you will create new ones for the new target device.
-This will also remove the entries in the `/* USER CODE */` sections of the files that are generated and editable.
+Before continuing, you need to rename the previously generated GPDSC file so that µVision creates a new one for the updated target device.
+This procedure will remove the entries in the `/* USER CODE */` sections of the files that are generated and editable.
 If you wish to keep these code snippets, make sure to save your work somewhere else.

-Using your file manager, navigate to the project's subfolder `./RTE/Device` and delete the folder containing the previously used target device, for example *STM32L475VGTx*.
+Using your file manager, navigate to the project's subfolder `./RTE/Device/previous_target` and rename the file `FrameworkCubeMX.gpdsc` to `FrameworkCubeMX.gpdsc.bak`.

 Switch back to µVision and reopen the project (from the **Project** menu item).